 Thus, an argument not presented at the opposition stage by the opponent can not be presented at the appeal stage (unless, of course, it is accepted by the holder, point 18 of the reasons).

-Chapter 27.
-G10 / 91 - Jurisdiction for analyzing the validity of claims
+G10 / 91 - Skills to analyze the validity of claims

 decision G10 / 91 was issued on March 31, 1993.

 This decision reflects the reasons for grounds G9 / 91.

 G11 / 91 - Correction of obvious errors

 decision G11 / 91 was issued on November 19, 1992.

 This decision resumed the substance of grounds G3 / 89 issued the same day.

 G12 / 91 - Final decision